Research

 By asking the following questions to potential survey providers, researchers and organizations collecting survey data can mitigate the chances of AI agents entering the data and maximize the accuracy and representativeness of the data they collect.

-- If survey respondents are sampled directly, what mechanisms do you have in place to detect potential AI fraud and to maximize human inattentiveness?
+• If survey respondents are sampled directly, what mechanisms do you have in place to detect potential AI fraud and to maximize human attentiveness?